What is ASP.NET Core (and other beginner questions)

 There are way too many to put on this page.
 ASP.NET hosting provides a number of options, but the majority of Microsoft web developers are also moving towards Azure for their hosting needs.
 You could very easily host your website with someone else.

-Personally, I host my web sites on GoDaddy and pay less than $10 a month for my "virtual real estate."
+Personally, I host my web sites on GoDaddy (affiliate link) and pay less than $10 a month for my "virtual real estate."
 I've had two issues with them in over 15 years so I can probably cut them some slack. ;-)

-Some other great ASP.NET hosting sites which I recommend were recommended by my friends are:
+Some other great ASP.NET hosting sites are:

 Next to Azure, these are the best ASP.NET Hosting sites out there.